E-catalog/backend/README.md

 This repository already has the *docker-compose.yml* file with instructions for Docker Compose.
 All you need is to create an *.env* file in the root directory and set environmental variables.
 Use *.env.default* as a template for this.

 :exclamation: *.env* file will contain your personal data (keys, passwords, tokens, etc).
-Don't forget to add it in the .gitignore - do not share this info with the hole world.
+Don't forget to add it in the *.gitignore* - do not share this info with the hole world.

-To run the intire app with the Docker Compose use
+To run the entire app with the Docker Compose use
 ```
     docker compose up
 ```